vishvAsa/rAmAyaNam/vAlmIkIyam/meta/articles/MT_lekhAH/ayodhyA-lankAdi.md

 ## mathurA
 I view the celebration of vIra-s devakIputra & balabhadra in a similar sense.
 However, here I see the situation as more complex.
 I'd like a sAttvata restoration of the vyUha-s as pA~ncharAtrika divinities at mathurA.
 I'm fine with two parallel restorations/prAsAda-s: one of the yaduvIra-s, including sAmba& sAtyaki & another of the divinities the 4 vyUha-s and ekAnaMshA

+## lankA
+I have not written at any length on this hypothesis.
+But the genetic and historical record suggest that the Indo-Aryans reached lankA  of today much later than the rAmAyaNa period.
+Taking together the evidence, I favor the gujarAt coast though I don't know how this guy reached that conclusion.
+The genetic evidence suggests that Indo-Aryan speakers from the Guj-Mh border zone populated lankA.
+Hence, they could have carried the name of a local lankA to the new shrIlankA.